Human Activity Recognition with CNN

 425/425 [==============================] - 0s 303us/sample - loss: 0.2385 - accuracy: 0.9388 - val_loss: 0.2269 - val_accuracy: 0.8972

-We will now plot the model accuracy and model loss.
-In model accuracy we will plot the training accuracy and validation accuracy and in model loss we will plot the training loss and validation loss.
+The plots below show model accuracy and model loss.
+The accuracy chart shows training and validation accuracy side by side, and the loss chart shows training and validation loss.

 def plot_learningCurve(history, epochs):